CHAPTER ONE

 We stayed at the Docker's Inn in Wapping - not the Wapping I remembered from News reports of my younger years.
 We had a very old squeaky sign outside our room, reminding me of a favourite pub in Findhorn!

-The next night Dmytro performed his final big concert at Wilton's Music Hall.
-In the introduction, I told the audience that we were dedicating the performance to Ukraine and all those who give their lives to allow us to be here and create such events.
-I was very touched by the huge response from the audience.
 Dmytro then gave a wonderful performance of Nosferatu which received a fantastic standing ovation.
 (It's strange, in the introduction, when I mentioned Ukraine, I noticed this one gent not clapping, as you do!
-However, at the end, I also noticed that same gent first to his feet in appreciation) Someone said afterwards, 'I hope you felt the amount of love and respect from that audience?'
-I will share some video footage on YouTube at some point.
+However, at the end, I also noticed that same gent first to his feet in appreciation) Someone said afterwards, 'I hope he felt the amount of love and respect from that audience?'

 A quick look around an exhibition about ageing at the Welcome Foundation, which included exhibits such as Charles Darwin's walking stick and a video about the Hydra.
 There was a Japanese care robot, which was used to help with the care of the elderly but the idea was abandoned when they discovered that those who used one were more neglected by their human friends.
 Quite a thought to consider.

-There were a few interesting sculptures in the centre of Brussels, the first of which was Don Quixote (this book is the most translated in the world), a story which I will contemplate as we two travel on.
 There was also a statue of the composer Bela Bartok, Dmytro says 'he banged a square peg into a round hole'.
 He certainly didn't look happy about it. 😏 We had time for a beer in the very busy Grand Place and enjoyed the vibe of May Day tourists.

-Our next journey was on a sleeper train to Prague.
-I hadn't checked the route beforehand and was surprised to discover the first stop was Amsterdam.
-The train itself was once again hard to find and we were booked in to Carriage 22.
-We ran the whole length of the train to find it finished at Carriage 21, then ran all the way back to find a guard who informed us that our carriage had been changed to No. 10, the last carriage which we ran to and got on just before departure.
-The sleeping cabins are made up of five beds.
-We were so lucky to have been put in with three young French people (not so sure they felt the same about two old Scottish people LOL).
-However, the cabin next to us was empty and the guard said we could use it until Amsterdam (that's when I discovered the route).
-We arrived in Amsterdam at 10 pm so a good time to go to our allocated carriage to sleep though we ended up sitting and chatting with the French youths until midnight.
 There is a lot to be said about spending time with young people.
 All three were from different parts of France and travelling separately.
 When we saw the passengers coming on in Amsterdam, we were even more relieved we had these three companions.
 Sleeping was not so easy, the beds are quite hard and there is no spare space.
 Dmytro managed better than me.
 We had put on camping slippers and I was so glad of them as I went to the loo or for a walk in the corridor many times.
 When I lived in Yorkshire, it used to amuse me that I crossed the same river five times to get to work from Masham to Boroughbridge, now I was crossing, not a river, but borders, and modern technology allows for my phone to send me a text, 'Welcome to France, Belgium, Netherlands, Germany and then finally Czech.
 We saw the full moon rise as we came in to The Hague.

-The journey was fifteen hours long, not getting in to Czech until 10 am.
+The journey was fifteen hours long, not getting in to Czechia until 10 am.
 However, we were up and looking at the amazing scenery from 8 am.
 The train went through Dresden and along the Elbe river.
 The skies were blue and the train gave that familiar constant chugging sound which reminded me of my youth.
-In fact the train was not dissimilar to those old trains, it had windows you could open and stick your head out (not recommended if moving!) but that was a lovely piece of nostalgia though I still didn't like walking between carriages as they rocked loudly and gave the impression of being about to disconnect!
+In fact the train was not dissimilar to those old trains, it had windows you could open and stick your head out (not recommended if moving!) but that was a lovely piece of nostalgia, though I still didn't like walking between carriages as they rocked loudly and gave the impression of being about to disconnect!

 On arrival in Prague station, you can't help but be impressed by the architecture.
 There were a couple of memorials and I found the one with hands very moving as it in memory of the children who were sent away by their parents for safety and never reunited.
+Impossible not to think of the Ukrainian children (over 20,000) stolen by russia during their current invasion.
+A crime against humanity.

 The entrance to Prague station.

 When we opened the room door of our hotel in Prague, we gasped.
 I don't know how I managed to find such a room at only £50 more than what we'd paid in London, but we came up trumps.
 Not only was the room more of a suite, it had a bathroom the size of our house...with a jacuzzi bath.
-The situation was perfect, on Wenceslas Square with the extraordinary National Museum at the top, but we didn't visit inside, instead I took Dmytro to the outside walls where you can still see the damage by bullets fired by the russians in 1968 when russia invaded Prague with tanks, an abiding memory from my childhood, perhaps one that either engaged me in politics or one that I remember because I am naturally interested in politics.
+The situation was perfect, on Wenceslas Square with the extraordinary National Museum at the top, but we didn't visit inside, instead I took Dmytro to the outside walls where you can still see the damage by bullets fired by the russians in 1968 when russia invaded Prague with tanks, an abiding memory from my childhood, perhaps one that either engaged me in politics or one that I remember because I am naturally interested.

 Prague is a popular city and I came here for my 40th birthday 26 years ago, so I knew some of the special places to take Dmytro.
 It was much busier now and the Prague Marathon was on the next day.
 It was warm and glorious in blue skies.
-Dmytro was surprised at the grandeur and the number of Art Nouveau buildings We wandered on the evening of our arrival and the next day as our train wasn't until 10 pm.
+Dmytro was surprised at the grandeur and the number of Art Nouveau buildings.
+We wandered on the evening of our arrival and the next day as our train wasn't until 10 pm.
 During our wanders we found the wonderful modern art museum which had a fascinating exhibition by Sahej Rahal, and like UK museums, there was no entrance fee.

-Then we found a Kafka museum.
-As Dmytro had composed Amerikan Requiem with a nod to Kafka, I really wanted him to see some Kafka exhibits and this one we randomly came across was perfect.
+Amerikan Requiem with a nod to Kafka, I really wanted him to see some Kafka exhibits and this one we randomly came across was perfect.
 It made us laugh.
 Full of irony, alienation and disfunction.

-Prague gave a real sense of medieval and the Golem (a story created to protect the Jewish community against antisemitic attacks.)
+Prague gave a real sense of medieval and the Golem (a story created to protect the Jewish community against anti-Semitic attacks.)
 We passed the Synagogue Staronova where the legend was created.

-That evening we were back at the Railway Station to head for Poland.
-We arrived a bit too early and had a long wait in a crowded area.
-Once again, we couldn't find our carriage and went the length of the train.
-When I found the guard, and showed my seat booking, 'oh, you are the one'!
-I wasn't sure what I had done to merit this but there was a lot of discussion between two train guards and finally we were shown our seats, once again at the very end of the train.
-We seem to be at the 'coo's tail' on each journey.
-I queried the seats as I thought I'd booked beds, but no beds on this train.
-When I double checked, it seemed the bed apartments were removed in December.
 We sat opposite a young couple who were jolly and asked where we were from and if we'd been to Poland before, not me, said I, then Dmytro added 'we are going to Ivano-Frankivsk' , she immediately changed her look and turned away.
 They then both sat scowling for the rest of the journey.
 It was strange, we hadn't killed their parents, or tortured their children, yet they made their mind up about us in a sweeping instant.
+My first realisation that a certain small group of Polish people held prejudice against Ukrainians (a mix of historical grievances, economic strain) yet they are few, as we have many close and supportive Polish friends.
 A reminder of why 'The Golem' had to be created.
 There are people who apply their prejudices with a wide brush.
 And as many will know, Dmytro and I are completely disparaging about russians, though if we had sat opposite two russians, we would have given them an opportunity to show their individual humanity.
 A bit of civility goes a long way.
 It has always been the problem with the world, ignorant and judgemental.
-After 7 hours sitting opposite each other, they got up to leave at Rzeszow and never turned to acknowledged us.
+After seven hours sitting opposite each other, they got up to leave at Rzeszow and never turned to acknowledged us.
 A small low point.
 At least with them gone, we were able to stretch out a little.
+The funny thing was we were messaging a Polish friend in the UK as we went through his hometown.

 CHAPTER FOUR